rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 certbot --nginx
 ```

-You'll be asked a couple of questions as shown above, including your email address, and which site you want to get a certificate for.
+You will need to enter your email address and the site you want a certificate for.
 Assuming you have at least one site configured (with a domain name pointing at the server), you'll see a list like this:

 ```
 1. yourwebsite.com
 2. subdomain.yourwebsite.com
 ```

-If you have more than one site, just press the number that corresponds to the site you want a certificate for.
+If you have multiple sites, press the number that corresponds to the site you want a certificate for.

-The rest of the text you'll see is awful similar to what's above.
-The results will be a bit different, of course.
-If you have a dead-simple Nginx configuration file that looks like this:
+The rest of the text is similar to what is above.
+The results will be a bit different.
+If you have an Nginx configuration file that looks like this:

 ```
 server {